benzengin/DevOps-SRE/ISTIO/Introduction.md

 The way Istio implements service mesh is by using **proxies**.
 The **proxy** in Istio comes from an open source project called **Envoy**.
 Envoy is just a proxy for cluster-based applications.

+**Why not use Envoy instead of Istio?**
+Envoy Proxy is capable of being deployed into many different types of cluster.
+That means it has a massive and complex terminology of its own ...

+**Istio Simplifies Envoy**
+-Istio understands Kubernetes
+-You can use regular Kubernetes yaml (via CRDs) which get transformed into Envoy configuration automatically ...